 After pondering the life of Hannah and Thomas Earles' eleventh and last child, Margaret, it hit me why I was having such a hard time getting into her head and figuring her out.

 She and I, if we were to sit and to talk, and we have, could relate so well.
 When I looked at the details available to me of her life she seems like a very ordinary woman who lived a very normal life.
 But then I noticed two contradictory entries on the 1900 and 1910 census for her and her family with Michael Hussey, and I started to see, better yet to feel her soul; what's going on behind her eyes.

 I won't bore you with the details of dates and names of children and where they were born and under what circumstances.
 But here's a brief overview:

 - Margaret and Michael were married and had their first child in 1882.
 Yes, the same year for both, nine months apart.
 Was it a shotgun wedding?
 Probably, say my instincts.

 - By 1900 they had eight children, only six of whom were still living.
-Besides Edward there was another death of another child, a little girls who lived a few days after birth.
+Besides Edward there was another death of another child, a little girl who lived a few days after birth.

 - The 1910 census says they have eight children with seven living.

 Either someone wrote down the wrong figure or a child was resurrected from the dead!

 This discrepancy bothered me for over a week.
 Yes, I understand the possibility for human error.
 But the hand-writing is so clear on both records.
 My conclusion?

 The more I contemplated her life and saw what she had to deal with the more sense her frame of mind made to me.
 She was answering questions while her mind was on other things, more important things.
 Catch her in a mistake and you'd get that look that says, "Wait a minute.
 What?"
 And she'd laugh at the private joke that if said aloud would prove to the world that she shouldn't be put in charge of things unless the outcome wasn't too important.
 But she'd take on more and more assignments, juggling all the way.